About the YMSA Competition

 - Entries can be submitted by students from anywhere in the world, but the entries must be submitted in standard English;

-- All entries must be scanned and submitted electronically as a PDF file.
+- All entries must be submitted electronically as a PDF file.
 (Tip: Anything written or drawn by regular pencils, once scanned, will be very hard to read and see.
 On the final draft, consider writing over your text and outlining your drawings with a felt-tip pen);

 - In your submission e-mail, feel free to indicate if students have any cognitive/learning disabilities that you would like the judges to take into account.